 We are subject to, and may become a party to, a variety of litigation or other claims and suits that arise from time to time in the ordinary course of our business.
 For example, our performance under U.S. government contracts and compliance with the terms of those contracts and applicable laws and regulations are subject to continuous audit, review, and investigation by the U.S. government which may include such investigative techniques as subpoenas or civil investigative demands.
 As more fully described under "Item 3.
 Legal Proceedings", the U.S. Department of Justice (the "DOJ") is conducting a civil investigation of the Company, and the Company has also been in contact with other regulatory agencies and bodies, including the Securities and Exchange Commission, which notified the Company that it is conducting an investigation that the Company believes relates to matters that are also the subject of the DOJ's investigation.
-The Company may receive additional regulatory or governmental inquiries related to the matters that are the subject of the DOJ's investigations may focus, among other areas, on various aspects of procurement integrity, labor time reporting, sensitive and/or classified information access and control, executive compensation, and post government employment restrictions.
-In addition, from time to time, we are also involved in legal proceedings and investigations arising in the ordinary course of business, including those relating to employment matters (such as matters involving alleged violations of civil rights, wage and hour, and worker's compensation laws), relationships with clients and contractors, intellectual property disputes, and other business matters.
-Any such claims, proceedings or investigations may be time-consuming, costly, divert management resources, or otherwise have a material adverse effect on our result of operations.
+The Company may receive additional regulatory or governmental inquiries related to the matters that are the subject of the DOJ's investigations may focus, among other areas, on various aspects of procurement integrity, labor time reporting, sensitive and/or classified information access and control, executive compensation, and post government methoryment restrictions.
+In addition, from time to to employ in legal proceedings and investigation laws), relationships with clients and contractors, intellectual property disputes, and ohour, and worker's compensation laws), relationships with clients and contractors, intellectual property disputes, and ohour, and worker's compensation laws), relationships with clients and contractors, intellectual property disputes, and ohour, and worker's compensation laws), relationships with clients and contractors, intellectual property disputes, and ohour, and worker's compensation laws), relationships with clients and contractors investigations may be time-consuming, costly, divert management resources, or otherwise have a material adverse effect on our resul

 The results of litigation and other legal proceedings, including the other claims described under "Item 3.
 Legal Proceedings," are inherently uncertain and adverse judgments or settlements in some or all of these legal disputes may result in materially adverse monetary damages or injunctive relief against us.
-Any claims or litigation, even if fully indemnified or insured, could damage our reputation and make it more difficult to compete effectively or obtain adequate insurance in the future.
+Any claims or litigation, even if fully indemnified or insured, could damage our reputation and make it more difficult to compete effectively or obtain adequate insurance coverage in the future.
 The litigation and other legal proceedings described under "Item 3.
 Legal Proceedings" are subject to future developments and management's view of these matters may change in the future.